EighteenZi/rocksdb_wiki/PlainTable-Format.md

 #### Building the Index

 When Building indexes, scan the file.
 For each key, calculate its prefix, remember (hash value of the prefix, offset) information for the (16n+1)th row of each prefix (n=0,1,2...), starting from the first one.
-16 is the maximum number of rows that need to be checked in the linear search following the binary search [TODO: explain the trade off around this number].
+16 is the maximum number of rows that need to be checked in the linear search following the binary search.
+By increasing the number, we would save memory consumption for indexes but paying more costs for linear search.
+Decreasing the number vise verse.
 Based on the number of prefixes, determine an optimal bucket size.
 Allocate exact buckets and binary search buffer needed and fill in the indexes according to the bucket size.

 #### Bloom Filter
 A bloom filter on prefixes can be configured for queries.
 User can config how many bits are allocated for every prefix.
 When doing the query (Seek() or Get()), bloom filter is checked and filter out non-existing prefixes before looking up the indexes.